-Unfortunately, the bulk of their hunting was underwater, and when they finally surfaced far away, our Olympus’ auto-focus decided the foreground waves made for a better artistic composition than the freaking pod of freaking killer whales a few meters farther away.
-Thus, all we have to share are more of those blurry Loch Ness monster-like photos—just clear enough to confirm our identification and prove to ourselves that we hadn’t gone loco in the Mexican heat.
+Unfortunately, the bulk of their hunting was underwater, and when they finally surfaced far away, we had some auto-focus challenges, so, all we have to share are more of those blurry Loch Ness monster-like photos.
+Just clear enough to confirm our identification and prove to ourselves that we hadn’t gone loco in the Mexican heat.

 After checking the reference guides, it turns out the Sea of Cortez is a totally valid place to encounter an orca.
 (Um, maybe we should have read that page sooner.)